Analysis and action on living standards

-We continue to inform public debate, alongside key decision makers in government, the private sector, and civil society.
+We inform public debate, alongside key decision makers in government, the private sector, and civil society.
 Alongside regular publications from our team on a range of policy issues, we hold a wide ranging programme of events, hosting diverse speakers from academia, the voluntary sector and business, and regularly engage with politicians from across the political spectrum.
 To learn more about our work and research areas, please visit this section of our website.

 The Foundation conducts authoritative analytical research on living standards in the UK, working across a wide range of issues with a specific focus on the experiences of low to middle income households.
 Typically these are considered to be working households with incomes below the median in the UK.

-There are eight million low to middle income families in the UK, including twelve million adults and nearly seven million children.
+There are eight million low-to-middle income families in the UK, including twelve million adults and nearly seven million children.
 As each includes at least one working adult, they are not the very poorest in society, but they are often struggling to get by.
-While national debate has focused on the “squeezed middle” or “just about managing” families, this attention has not been matched by an adequate policy response.
+While national debate has often focused on these families, this attention has not been matched by an adequate policy response.
+Every year we publish an annual Living Standards Outlook, and a Living Standards Audit to examine trends and any particular issues they face.

 The Foundation was founded in 2005 with the purpose of producing high quality research and analysis that raised the profile of the challenges facing those on low to middle incomes, and developing policy solutions to these problems.